-“Everybody gets what they want from the market” – Quote by ED SEYKOTA from the Market Wizards book!
+“Everybody gets what they want from the market” – Quote by ED SEYKOTA from the book, Market Wizards.

-Have you come across any old relatives who are perpetually ill and if you ask them how are they doing, they take pleasure in talking about their illness.
-For example” Oh!
-My Arthritis is my best friend now” Yet, they are also taking medication to get better, although nothing is really helping.
-Do you think they REALLY want to get better?
-Does the intention of wanting to get healthy echo in their conversation?
-Or are they comfortable with their illness ?
-In my opinion, it’s the latter!
-Now, You might be wondering why would someone want to be ill?
-Right?
+Have you come across any of your old relatives who are perpetually ill and if you ask them how are they doing, they take great pleasure in talking about their illness.
+For example Oh!
+My arthritis and I are best friends now” .
+Yet they take medication to get better, but nothing really helps.

 Some people need love, affection and care more than good health!
-When you are sick, a family member or a friend is generally around to take care of you, make you eat food and medicines on time and generally be nice to you.
-Old people wish to be cared for, and when they are getting that, they really accept the illness subconsciously, because they are being cared for due to the illness.
+When you are sick, a family member or a friend is usually around to take care of you, make you eat food and medicines on time and generally extra nice to you.
+Old people wish to be cared for, and when they are getting that, they tend to accept the illness subconsciously, because they are being cared for due to their illness.

-Lets get back to the quote again and try to understand the similarity between the above scenario of an old patient and a trader, especially beginner traders!
+Let’s get back to the quote again and try to understand the similarity between the above scenario of an old patient and a trader, especially the beginners !

 Of Course they do!
 This is the 10% that makes money from the market.

 So, let’s ponder over this quote again: “Everybody gets what they want from the Market” and let’s ask ourselves, What do we really want from the market?
 PROFITS or EXCITEMENT?
 Because you can only have either of the two.
 And only you can decide what you want from the market.